Ambarpg80/jobber-app/README.md

 Things you may want to cover:
 Building the backend:

-* Ruby version
+* Ruby version 3.0.0

 * System dependencies

 * Configuration

+* Database: postgreSQL 14

-* Database creation
+* Database initialization: rails s

-* Database initialization
+*

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

 * Deployment instructions

 Building the Front-end
 * Adding the basic components that show basic get fetch request

-* Navingation using React-Router-Dom 6 (learning how to use it)
+* Navigation using React-Router-Dom 6 (learning how to use it)

 * Adding other components to page